-This page is updated by both the Human Rights & Equity Committee members and the Communications Officer.
-If you have something that you would like to be added, please contact firstname.lastname@example.org
+This page is updated by both the Human Rights & Equity Committee members either the Communications Officer at email@example.com or the union office at firstname.lastname@example.org

 The Human Rights and Equity Committee shall consist of not less than three (3) members.
 This committee shall strive to achieve and maintain the following objects:

 a) To promote a solid understanding of human rights

 b) To promote the principles of equal rights and equity from a union perspective.